 I once forgot to wear my Apple Watch.
 I was halfway to work before I realised and I had no time to go back.
 I spent the rest of the commute lamenting that this one moment of forgetfulness would mentally dominate my existence for the next thirty days.
 The Apple Watch has transformed me into a monster that subsists on analytics and challenges.

 This post was originally published on July 4, 2019.

 Not closing Apple’s activity rings for a single day meant that I wouldn’t achieve a perfect month.
 Worst still, I had managed to forget it on the first day of the month.
 I was the furthest point away from a refresh.

 I never used to be this way.
-But now lack of data-capture would weigh on me; festering in my goal-obsessed mind.
+But now the lack of data-capture weighed on me; festering in my goal-obsessed mind.

 My metamorphosis from regular human into thirsty data creature happened gradually, though I can pinpoint the moment it began.